 That’s some of what we heard on Wednesday about how Boston is readying (or not) for climate change.
 Here are 10 highlights from a Hubweek session’s speakers and videos, held at Harvard’s Sanders Theatre.

 1. Sitting in between the Canadian Arctic and the Gulf Stream, the northeastern U.S. has “one of the most significant temperature gradients on the planet,” commented Kerry Emanuel, MIT professor of atmospheric sciences.

 2. Joaquin was “the most intense extratropical storm ever to reach this high in latitude this late in the season,” said James McCarthy, Harvard professor of biological oceanography.
 “That was really eye-opening.”
-The storm packed winds up to 155 mph as it veered off into the mid-Atlantic.
+The storm packed winds up to 155 mph as it veered off toward Bermuda.

 3. Alan Berger, MIT professor of landscape architecture and urban design, proposed reimagining Boston’s waterfront with open areas backed by lines of defense against rising sea levels and storms.
 This approach would create a “new urban fabric, with eight or nine pockets of high density,” Berger said.
 And yes, “so much for living on the waterfront!”

 4. Hurricane Katrina “was the most predictable of surprises,” commented Daniel Schrag, director of Harvard’s Center for the Environment.
 “We made a conscious decision not to prepare; we’re lucky it wasn’t worse.”
 Fortunately, the storm didn’t hit New Orleans directly, or there might have been tens of thousands of deaths.
 “The surprise was not that we didn’t get everybody out, but that we couldn’t cope with people who didn’t get out,” added Robert Young, director of Western Carolina University’s Program for the Study of Developed Shorelines.
 “We need to ensure we have a plan to get services to people where they are.”